microsoft-healthcare-madison/learning-spike-erp/markdown/measures.md

 ## Field Definitions
 Field Name|Title|Description
 ----------|-----|-----------
-gloveobtain|Gloves|
-glovereuse|Gloves|
-glovesupply|Gloves|
-gownobtain|Gowns (single use)|
-gownreuse|Gowns (single use)|
-gownsupply|Gowns (single use)|
-n95maskobtain|N95 masks|
-n95maskreuse|N95 masks|
-n95masksupply|N95 masks|
-othrespobtain|Other respirators including PAPRs|Other respirators such as PAPRs or elastomerics othrespreuse|Other respirators including PAPRs|Other respirators such as PAPRs or elastomerics othrespsupply|Other respirators including PAPRs|Other respirators such as PAPRs or elastomerics shieldobtain|Eye protection including face shields or goggles|
-shieldreuse|Eye protection including face shields or goggles|
-shieldsupply|Eye protection including face shields or goggles|
-surgmaskobtain|Surgical masks|
-surgmaskreuse|Surgical masks|
-surgmasksupply|Surgical masks|
-ventobtain|Ventilator supplies (any, including tubing)|any supplies, including flow sensors, tubing, connectors, valves, filters, etc ventreuse|Ventilator supplies (any, including tubing)|any supplies, including flow sensors, tubing, connectors, valves, filters, etc ventsupply|Ventilator supplies (any, including tubing)|any supplies, including flow sensors, tubing, connectors, valves, filters, etc
+gloveobtain|Gloves - Able to Obtain|Gloves - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. glovereuse|Gloves - Reusing or Extending Use|Gloves - Are you currently reusing the item or implementing extended use? glovesupply|Gloves - On-hand Supply|Gloves - Please answer based on your organization’s best estimation for the supply of this item. gownobtain|Gowns (single use) - Able to Obtain|Gowns (single use) - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. gownreuse|Gowns (single use) - Reusing or Extending Use|Gowns (single use) - Are you currently reusing the item or implementing extended use? gownsupply|Gowns (single use) - On-hand Supply|Gowns (single use) - Please answer based on your organization’s best estimation for the supply of this item. n95maskobtain|N95 masks - Able to Obtain|N95 masks - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. n95maskreuse|N95 masks - Reusing or Extending Use|N95 masks - Are you currently reusing the item or implementing extended use? n95masksupply|N95 masks - On-hand Supply|N95 masks - Please answer based on your organization’s best estimation for the supply of this item. othrespobtain|Other respirators including PAPRs - Able to Obtain|Other respirators such as PAPRs or elastomerics - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. othrespreuse|Other respirators including PAPRs - Reusing or Extending Use|Other respirators such as PAPRs or elastomerics - Are you currently reusing the item or implementing extended use? othrespsupply|Other respirators including PAPRs - On-hand Supply|Other respirators such as PAPRs or elastomerics - Please answer based on your organization’s best estimation for the supply of this item. shieldobtain|Eye protection including face shields or goggles - Able to Obtain|Eye protection including face shields or goggles - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. shieldreuse|Eye protection including face shields or goggles - Reusing or Extending Use|Eye protection including face shields or goggles - Are you currently reusing the item or implementing extended use? shieldsupply|Eye protection including face shields or goggles - On-hand Supply|Eye protection including face shields or goggles - Please answer based on your organization’s best estimation for the supply of this item. surgmaskobtain|Surgical masks - Able to Obtain|Surgical masks - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. surgmaskreuse|Surgical masks - Reusing or Extending Use|Surgical masks - Are you currently reusing the item or implementing extended use? surgmasksupply|Surgical masks - On-hand Supply|Surgical masks - Please answer based on your organization’s best estimation for the supply of this item. ventobtain|Ventilator supplies (any, including tubing) - Able to Obtain|any supplies, including flow sensors, tubing, connectors, valves, filters, etc - Are you able to obtain this item?
+If you have placed an order but are not able to have that order filled, please answer NO. ventreuse|Ventilator supplies (any, including tubing) - Reusing or Extending Use|any supplies, including flow sensors, tubing, connectors, valves, filters, etc - Are you currently reusing the item or implementing extended use? ventsupply|Ventilator supplies (any, including tubing) - On-hand Supply|any supplies, including flow sensors, tubing, connectors, valves, filters, etc - Please answer based on your organization’s best estimation for the supply of this item.

 # CDCHealthcareWorkerStaffingPathway

 COVID-19 Healthcare Worker Staffing Pathway